 Do you only want movement, or also belonging?

 For pure movement, a place is often enough.
 For belonging, you usually need repetition, contact people and clear group logic.
-Then youth groups in Salzburg and Alpenvereinsjugend both belong in the decision.
+Then youth groups in Salzburg and the choice between SLV athletics, Alpenvereinsjugend, Feuerwehrjugend, scouts or other fixed groups belong in the decision.

 Conclusion

-Sporty group ideas in Salzburg do not need to be original.
-They need to fit the group and work in real life.
-Boulderbar and Jump Dome are strong indoor standards, while Volksgarten gives you a large open backup that still feels concrete in 2026.
+Sporty group ideas in Salzburg need to fit the group and work in real life.
+Boulderbar and Jump Dome are strong indoor standards.
+Volksgarten gives you a large open backup that still feels concrete in 2026.
+SLV adds the route where movement can become an athletics, club or school route.
 Alpenvereinsjugend adds the route where movement can become a recurring mountain-sports or climbing group.
+Feuerwehrjugend Bruderhof adds the route where Schallmoos, technology, first aid and responsibility fit better.
 A clear outdoor plan is still often the cheaper and simpler alternative.